 Australia stepping-up to address COVID-19 in the Pacific

-Prime Minister Scott Morrison told G20 leaders on 26 March, “our Pacific island family must be a focus of international support.
+Former Prime Minister Scott Morrison told fellow G20 leaders on 26 March, “our Pacific island family must be a focus of international support.
 There has never been a more important time for Australia’s Pacific Step-up as we all face these massive challenges.”

-The Minister for Foreign Affairs, Marise Payne, and the Minister for International Development and the Pacific, Alex Hawke, announced in their commitment to tackling the challenge with our Pacific partners on 1 April, “Australia’s response will build on our existing Pacific Step-up, which has strengthened our co-operation in helping to grow economies, build resilience, and enhance regional stability… We have never faced a challenge of the scale of COVID-19, but we will combat it together as a Pacific family.”
+The former Minister for Foreign Affairs, Marise Payne, and the former Minister for International Development and the Pacific, Alex Hawke, announced in their commitment to tackling the challenge with our Pacific partners on 1 April, “Australia’s response will build on our existing Pacific Step-up, which has strengthened our co-operation in helping to grow economies, build resilience, and enhance regional stability… We have never faced a challenge of the scale of COVID-19, but we will combat it together as a Pacific family.”

 Essential services and humanitarian corridor

-Visa arrangements for the Pacific Labour Scheme and Seasonal Worker Program
+Support for the Pacific Labour Scheme and Seasonal Worker Program

 Assisting Pacific islanders to return home